 Can I register a VM with the SQL IaaS Agent extension if there are multiple SQL Server instances?

-Yes.
+Yes, provided there is a default instance on the VM.
 The SQL IaaS Agent extension will register only one SQL Server (Database Engine) instance.
 The SQL IaaS Agent extension will register the default SQL Server instance in the case of multiple instances.
-If there is no default instance, then only registering in lightweight mode is supported.
-To upgrade from lightweight to full manageability mode, either the default SQL Server instance should exist or the VM should have only one named SQL Server instance.

 Can I register a SQL Server failover cluster instance with the SQL IaaS Agent extension?

 Yes.
 SQL Server failover cluster instances on an Azure VM can be registered with the SQL IaaS Agent extension in lightweight mode.
 However, SQL Server failover cluster instances can't be upgraded to full manageability mode.

 Can I register my VM with the SQL IaaS Agent extension if an Always On availability group is configured?